ANABAT

 Overview

 The Bat Detector is used to produce audible output from the ultrasonic (and therefore generally inaudible) sounds which bats generate in order to echolocate.
-While there are many types of bat detectors available commercially, those used in the Anabat system are the ANABAT II and SD1 detectors.
-The SD1 is a more recent model which combines a detector and ZCAIM (see below).
+While there are many types of bat detectors available commercially, those used in the Anabat system are the ANABAT II and SD1 detectors, now both obsolete and replaced by the SD2.
+The SD2 combines a detector and ZCAIM (see below).
 These are frequency dividing (FD) detectors which provide a broadband frequency down-conversion, which generates audio signals with frequencies directly related to those the bat is producing.
 Many authors have treated Frequency Division detectors as poor cousins of the more complex detector types, because they provide less complete detail of the recorded bat calls.
 However, there are many tradeoffs in bat detector design, and the Anabat detectors provide a number of very important facilities which are not possible with other detectors.
 Anabat detectors make it very fast and easy to see the output which is of most value for species identification (the frequency-time characteristics of bat calls), and they provide this in a manner which is extremely efficient in terms of data storage requirements and power consumption.
 Furthermore, the nature of the data generated by Anabat detectors is ideally suited to analysis using Zero-Crossings Analysis (ZCA), which provides very clear depictions of the important call details without the blurriness inherent in displays made using FFT (which is necessary for other forms of call analysis, and is also much slower and requires relatively huge amounts of data).
 FD and ZCA are used in combination to allow Anabat detectors to provide realtime displays of bat calls, and to facilitate long term passive monitoring.
 Other techniques, such as time-expansion, may give more complete depictions of call detail, but these extra details have little if any value for species identification and they impose other costs (such as not being able to record all the time, not being able to provide realtime displays and demanding vastly greater storage space) which limit their use in other ways.

-AnalookW which allows viewing and manipulation (such as call parameter extraction) from saved Anabat data and has many facilities for data management.
+AnalookW allows viewing and manipulation (such as call parameter extraction) from saved Anabat data and has many facilities for data management.

-two utility programs:
+There are also two utility programs:

 AnaSun which provides computations of sun and moon rises and sets and twilight times.